gyasifred/alx-system_engineering-devops/0x00-shell_basics/README.md

 * ls -la :Display current directory contents, including hidden files (starting with .).
 * ls -lna :Display current directory contents in a long format. with user and group IDs displayed numerically.
 * mkdir : Create a directory or folder.
+* mv : Rename or move file or directory.